neild0/BayMax/README.md

-# BayMax: An AI Healthcare Companion #PoweredByTF2.0
+# BayMax: An AI Healthcare Companion
+## A Winner of TensorFlow #PoweredByTF2.0 Challenge: [Submission here](https://devpost.com/software/baymax-ohef01)
 ## Overview
 Diagnosing diseases automatically has been an immense challenge, owing to their variable properties and symptoms.
 On the other hand, Neural Networks (NNs) have developed into a powerful tool in the field of machine learning, one that is showing to be promising at computing diagnosis even with inconsistent variables.